 Digital marketers know this already, with their focus on pay-per-click, conversion raters and funnel optimization – but for those from the old-school world of branding and big mass-media campaigns with hard-to-trace ROI, this book will serve as a wake-up call.

-✓ Learn From Rewards Crowdfunding Success Stories
+✓ Learn From Case Studies Of Equity Crowdfunding Success

 ✓ Everything Else You Need To Launch Your Own Campaign!